‘Mission Control: The Unsung Heroes of Apollo’ review: a riveting race to the moon

 If “Hidden Figures,” lately in the public consciousness, is the untold story of the U.S. space program, then “Mission Control: The Unsung Heroes of Apollo” is the oft-told tale of how we got to the moon on July 20, 1969.

-The heroes of the title are the white guys in the white shirts and skinny neckties peering into flickering computer screens in the big control room that we’re familiar with from Hollywood’s “Apollo 13” or, for those of a certain age, from live TV coverage of the events as they occurred during the ’60s.
+The heroes of the title are the men (the majority of them white) in the white shirts and skinny neckties peering into flickering computer screens in the big control room that we’re familiar with from Hollywood’s “Apollo 13” or, for those of a certain age, from live TV coverage of the events as they occurred during the ’60s.

 Still hidden in David Fairhead’s documentary are the African-American women mathematicians who are the central characters in the 2016 hit feature.
 It’s a man’s world up there on the screen in “Mission Control,” with barely a female in sight.